Synchronizing Sites with Usync

-Site-to-site synchronizations are usually needed, when two locations, which are called sites, in this article, make file updates independently.
-Let’s say the company Foo has two offices.
+Site-to-site synchronizations are usually needed, when two locations, make file updates independently.
+Let’s say the company Okininam has two offices.
 In the first office, they have the accounting, and logistics departments.
 In the second office, they have the IT, and HR departments.
 Both have a common

 /pub tree, that has subdirectories assigned to each department.
 Without synchronization, when the first office needs information from the second office, they’d have to pull the updates, manually.
 With synchronization, the first office can access the files from the second office, as if the IT and HR departments, were in the first office.
 Usync helps to achieve this.
-Is a a site-to-site synchronization tool written in Scsh.
+It is written in Scsh.
 It makes use of Unison, and rsync, for bi- and uni-directional synchronizations, respectively.

 Table of contents

 To perform two-way synchronization of the directory

 /pub/yot/ninam, between the current host, to the hosts

 taubetmo, while preserving the directory structure remotely, run the following command.
 Take note, that there must be no spaces between the hosts specification, due to the